jitterted/yacht-tdd/README.md

 [X] Refactor the YachtController category assignment code

-[ ] Add scoring for the remaining categories to Scoreboard (and ScoreCategory)
+[X] Add scoring for the remaining categories to Scoreboard (and ScoreCategory)

-[ ] Bounce back out a layer to front-end web to see what functionality we need next
+[X] Bounce back out a layer to front-end web to see what functionality we need next

 [ ] Full House validation is broken (see disabled test)

 [ ] Categories can currently be assigned to multiple times,
     need to constrain to only once per category per round

+   [ ] Need to reflect this constraint in the user interface

 * Introduce "Die" as a value object (to replace Integer)